Certificate in Theology for Peacebuilding

 This graduate certificate requires the completion of 24 semester hours (SH) of study, 15 SH from Eastern Mennonite Seminary and 9 SH from EMU’s Center for Justice and Peacebuilding (CJP).
 When the GCTP is earned as a component of a Masters of Arts in Conflict Transformation degree (MACT), 3 SH of the total 15 SH of biblical/theological coursework can be negotiated as a comparable CJP elective.
 In addition, 9 SH hours of core CJP requirements (preferably practice oriented classes) will be included as components of the certificate.

-As a stand-alone graduate certificate, the GCTP will combine 15 SH of biblical/theological studies (to be identified by EMS) and 9 SH of practical and theoretical conflict transformation courses (to be identified by CJP).
-Analysis and Practice will be required courses, using 6 of the 9 SH required CJP credits.
+As a stand-alone graduate certificate, the GCTP will combine 15 SH of biblical/theological studies (to be identified by EMS) and 9 SH of practical and theoretical conflict transformation courses.
+Either Foundations of Peacebuilding I (offered every fall) or Analysis and Formation for Peacebuilding Practice (offered during Summer Peacebuilding Institute) will be required courses, using 6 of the 9 SH required CJP credits.
+Credits in the conflict transformation program will be charged at the CJP tuition rate.
+Seminary credits will be charged at the seminary rate.